VapeJordan/rss/README.md

 --inline\
 --crossline\
 --cdpx\
---cdpy\
+--cdpy

 You can also force the "scalar to be applied to all coordinates" to a constant value.\
 --override_scalco

-Finally, the layout is optimized for sort order, specify this as one of inline or crossline.
+Finally, the layout is optimized for sort order, specify this as one of inline or crossline.\
---sort_order='inline'
+--sort_order

 python ingestion.py psdn11_TbsdmF_full_w_AGC_Nov11.segy --inline='5-8' --crossline='21-24' --override_scalco=100  --sort_order='inline'